delphikar/Project-Axeman/README.md

 #Project Axeman
-_Current version 0.2.2.3_
+_Current version 0.2.5_

-_Development version 0.2.3_
+_Development version 0.2.6_

 ## Overview

-Travian 4 extension that adds some "missing" features to the game.
+Travian 4 and Travian 4.2 extension that adds some "missing" features to the game.

 _This extension uses [Google Chrome](http://www.google.com/chrome "Google Chrome web page") built-in capability to crawl and change page content using JavaScript.
 This extension isn't supported by Travian Games GmbH and is forbidden by [Travian Game rules and Terms of use](http://agb.traviangames.com/Travian_EN_Terms.pdf "Travian Terms of use (English)")!
 By using this extension and all features you agree with [License](https://github.com/JustBuild/Project-Axeman/blob/master/LICENSE.md "EULA on github")._